ninadicara/Epicosm/README.md

   * Complete the `bearer_token.py` file with your own bearer token.
 You will need to acquire a Twitter developer account, so please search for the current details on how to do that.
 Epicosm functions best with an approved academic developer account, which grants access to the `full archive` v2API, allowing complete timelines to be recovered.
 Search for current documentation on how to do this on the [Twitter Developer portal](https://developer.twitter.com/en).

 #### 4. Install the required Python packages:
   * We recommend running Epicosm in a clean python virtual environment.
-On the command line you can do this with `python -m venv ./venv`, and then using these fresh Python file, with `source ./venv/bin/activate`.
-You can then happily bring in the required module with `pip install -r requirements.txt`.
+On the command line you can create one with `python -m venv ./venv`, and then using these fresh Python file, with `source ./venv/bin/activate`.
+You can then bring in Epicosm's required modules with `pip install -r requirements.txt`.

 #### 5. Run Epicosm from your command line, including your run flags
   * Epicosm will provide some help if it doesn't understand you, or just type `python epicosm.py` for usage and documentation.
 See below for more details, but for example a typical harvest can be started with

 `python epicosm.py --harvest`

 <p align="center"> ••• </p>

 ## More detail
 #### 1 What does it do?
-#### 2 Running Epicosm from compiled python executable
+#### 2 Running the Python scripts
 #### 3 Optional parameters
 #### 4 Natural Language Processing (Sentiment analysis)
 #### 5 Geoharvester
 #### 6 Data and other outputs
-#### 7 Running the python script manually
-#### 8 Licence
+#### 7 Licence

 <p align="center"> ••• </p>